 Example 3.5: Inspect a star

-In one attribute, we have the information on position, size and rotation.
-Moreover, when sending messages to a morph as #morphPosition, #morphPosition:, #scale:, #rotation:, etc., Cuis-Smalltalk is just querying or adjusting the location matrix parameters.
-Therefore, you, as the user of a PlacedMorph instance you only use these messages without the need to care about the underlying matrix representation.
+In one attribute, we have the information on position, size, and rotation.
+Moreover, when sending messages to a morph like #morphPosition, #morphPosition:, #scale:, #rotation:, etc., Cuis-Smalltalk is just querying or adjusting the location matrix parameters.
+Therefore, you, as the user of a PlacedMorph instance, only use these messages without needing to worry about the underlying matrix representation.

-One last bit of experiment to foster Morph understanding, Cuis-Smalltalk knows about morph detection; in our previous morph’s inspector, execute and print self coversPixel: 0@0, the answer is likely false if the morph is not positioned to cover the World origin.
-Now inspect its properties, there is a bitMask entry referring to 1 bit depth Form, this is how Cuis-Smalltalk does pixel detection.
-In this Form, a kind of picture, each bit represents the pixel obstruction of the morph: 0 means nothing painted, 1 means the morph paints the pixel with an arbitrary color we don’t need to know about here.
+One final experiment to foster an understanding of Morph: Cuis-Smalltalk knows about morph detection.
+In our previous morph’s inspector, execute and print self coversPixel: 0@0; the answer is likely false if the morph is not positioned to cover the World origin.
+Now inspect its properties; there is a bitMask entry referring to a 1-bit depth Form.
+This is how Cuis-Smalltalk does pixel detection.
+In this Form, a kind of picture, each bit represents the pixel obstruction of the morph: 0 means nothing painted, 1 means the morph paints the pixel with an arbitrary color that we don’t need to know about here.

-This property is automatically garbage collected when not needed anymore or irrelevant.
+This property is automatically garbage collected when it’s no longer needed or is irrelevant.

-The reader may wonder if there is any use case of the Morph class when its instances can’t be grabbed and moved around.
-Why not just using PlacedMorph?
-In DrGeo software4, such morphs are used to represent geometric objets drawn in the coordinates system of the owner morph, their positions and aspect are completely dependend on the underlying mathematics models.
+The reader may wonder if there is any use case for the Morph class when its instances cannot be grabbed and moved around.
+Why not just use PlacedMorph?
+In DrGeo software4, such morphs are used to represent geometric objects drawn in the coordinate system of the owner morph; their positions and aspects are completely dependent on the underlying mathematical models.

-The remaining classes of the kernel morph hierarchy adds geometry and visual properties.
-BoxMorph is the most important one, it is bounded to a rectangular extent.
-It is the root of most sub-morphs used to construct GUI (Graphic User Interface), indeed its elements are most of the time bounded to a rectangular shape.
-It allows a lot of optimisation in the rendering of the whole Cuis-Smalltalk GUI.
+The remaining classes of the kernel morph hierarchy add geometry and visual properties.
+BoxMorph is the most important one; it is bounded by a rectangular extent.
+It is the root of most sub-morphs used to construct GUI (Graphic User Interface).
+Indeed, its elements are most often bounded by a rectangular shape.
+It allows for significant optimization in the rendering of the whole Cuis-Smalltalk GUI.

 PlacedMorph subclass: #BoxMorph instanceVariableNames: 'extent' classVariableNames: '' poolDictionaries: '' category: 'Morphic-Kernel'

-This additional extent attribute defines its width (x-axis) and height (y-axis) in the morph local coordinates.
+This additional extent attribute defines its width (x-axis) and height (y-axis) in the morph’s local coordinates.

 BoxMorph new :: openInWorld; morphWidth: 1000; morphHeight: 10